 no more than 25% on the internal floor area excluding common parts to be in non-residential use (this could include a shop or an office space for example)

 Generally, qualifying tenants are those tenants who hold a flat on a long lease.
-Long leases will usually be those leases which were for a term of more than 21 years when they were first granted.
-However, there other long leases pursuant t
+Long leases will usually be those leases which were for a term

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.